 THE WICKERS CREEK BAND

-The Wickers Creek Band has been playing together for nearly 20 years.
+The Wickers Creek Band has been playing together for more than 20 years.
 All of us are amateur musicians (which means we have another way to make a living) and, apart from the band, have active involvements in various other musical pursuits.
 We try to reflect the history and tradition surrounding the origins of old-time and bluegrass music, but also to incorporate a lot of the wonderful developments that have evolved over the years.
 Traditional American string band music began as a community effort and an expression of community values, and we feel very fortunate to be able to have so much fun doing the music in the context of a band comprised first and foremost of good friends.

 Rob Bradley divides his time between Long Island and Hillsdale.
 A native of Montreal, has been singing and playing bluegrass and folk music in the Hudson Valley for many years.
 He plays upright bass and sings with the Long Island rockabilly group Los Bad Hombres.
 He is also the webmaster of the wickerscreekband.com.